Archive for the ‘Uncategorized’ is_category>

 You can feel it in how they talk.
 You can see it in their work.

 And when they’re misaligned?
-That ripples too — through disconnection, frustration, or quiet underperformance.
+That ripples too – through disconnection, frustration or underperformance.

 These ripples shape culture more than most strategy documents ever will.